Mobile phone contract customers could be in line for £1,800 compensation

 In our previous report, Virgin Media O2 said it wanted other operators to do the same.
 EE, Vodafone and BT said they already offered a split contract, however it's not clear if this is automatically applied across all deals.

-Mr Gutmann is also bringing a separate claim against Apple for slowing down the performance of older handsets.
+Justin Gutmann is also leading a separate claim against Apple for slowing down the performance of older handsets, a practice known as 'throttling'.
+Following the green light for a full trial in late 2023, the case progressed through the Competition Appeal Tribunal (CAT) in 2024 and 2025.
 He claims this left customers with little choice but to buy a new phone or replace the battery.
-The case was given the green light to be heard in court in November.

 Read more: